Follow our top tips and cooking advice on how to achieve the ultimate roast chicken

 How to carve a chicken

-Silvana Franco shows you the easiest way to carve a roast chicken.
+Food editor Silvana Franco shows you the easiest way to carve a roast chicken.

-Great with roast chicken
+What to drink with roast chicken